hruboson/nixos-conf/README.md

 ## 1. Installation
 Just recently I found `sudo nix run github:km-clay/nixos-wizard --extra-experimental-features nix-command --extra-experimental-features flakes` command that runs TUI (terminal user interface) installer, maybe give it a try or follow the manual installation.
+You will generally want to follow the [installation for x86-64 system](#11-manual-installation-on-x86-64-system) if you have something like desktop PC or laptop.
+If you have more specialized hardware, such as Raspberry Pi, your installation might look a bit different.
+I have so far only installed NixOS on Raspberry Pi 3B.
+To install NixOS on Raspberry Pi (3B) follow the [Raspberry Pi](#12-raspberry-pi-3b) manual.

+### 1.1 Manual installation on x86-64 system
 This installations uses an EFI system partition for booting.
+Bear that in mind when trying this method in a virtualization tool such as [Virtualbox](https://www.virtualbox.org/).

 Manual installation: